JuuHuu/blog/content/posts/20241205_powershell_tab/index.md

 ![](2.png)

-Chooseing the panel then continue to split could generate a up down layout panel
+Choosing the panel then continue to split could generate a up down layout panel

 ![](3.png)